 Inductively Coupled Plasma Optical Emission Spectrometry (ICP-OES):

 This Atomic Spectroscopy analysis is best suited for determining ratios of the bulk materials in an alloy.

 ICP-OES is one of the most powerful and popular analytical tools for the determination of trace elements.
 The technique is based upon the spontaneous emission of photons from atoms and ions that have been excited in an RF discharge.
 Liquid and gas samples are injected directly into the analytical equipment.
-Solid samples require extraction or acid digestion, but the samples that can be analysed can be very small – typically less than 1 ml or 50 mg.
+Solid samples require extraction or acid digestion, but the samples that can be analyzed can be very small – typically less than 1 ml or 50 mg.

 ICP-OES analysis application

 - High purity materials